 other policies to be aware of

-- If you have to cancel your shifts please do so 1 week in advance of the festival in order for your deposit to not be charged.
+If you have to cancel your shifts please do so 1 week in advance of the festival in order for us to allow you to volunteer at future festivals.

-- If you miss just one shift we will charge your deposit.
+If you miss just one shift you will be at risk of losing future volunteer opportunities.

 volunteer conduct & attire